nautobot/nautobot/nautobot/docs/development/index.md

 ## Contributing

 We welcome many forms of contributions to Nautobot.
 While we understand most contributions will commonly come from developers, we encourage others to contribute in the form of docs, tutorials, and user guides.
-If you have other ideas for contributing, don't hesitate to open an issue or have a discussion in one of the forums below.
+If you have other ideas for contributing, don't hesitate to open an issue or have a discussion in one of the forums above.

 Please also take a chance to look at our [Wiki on GitHub](https://github.com/nautobot/nautobot/wiki/Work-Intake-&-Issue-Management) to review any specifics as to how we define and scope work as a community.